Amin-MAG/My-Notes/Linux/Linux Commands.md

 ## Nl

-Add line number to the input text.
+Add the line number to the input text.

 ```bash
 nl t.txt